blabber/bhyve-run/README.md

 Start `bhyve-run.sh` in install mode using `bhyve-run.sh -i`.
 A second window will open displaying the grub menu.
-Make sure your cursor is in the window from where you started `bhyve-run.sh`, not the window containing the grub menu.
+Make sure your cursor is in the window from where you started `bhyve-run.sh`, not the window showing the grub menu.
-Select the entry you would choose to start the install process and preed `e`.
+Select the entry you would choose to start the install process and press `e`.
 You will be presented with a series of grub commands.
 Enter the relevant commands into the `GRUB_INSTALL` variable in the `bhyve-run.conf` file (don't forget to append `boot`!).
 Shutdown the current bhyve instance using